-If you have sudden, severe pain or tenderness in the stomach, especially if you also have a fever
+• If you have sudden, severe pain or tenderness in the stomach, especially if you also have a fever

-Call your oncologist's office immediately.
-If no one is available, go directly to the emergency room.
+Call your oncology team immediately.
+If no one is available, go directly to the emergency department.

 Taking care of your digestive system: